LukeMurphey/splunk-simplexml-setup-example/README.md

 ## How do I make a SimpleXML setup view?

-This tutorial is going to assume you already have a basic app in existence.
+This tutorial is going to assume you already know how to make a basic Sp;unk app and have the ability to write some SplunkJS backbone views.
+See the sample app code in this repository or install the simplexml_setup Splunk app to use it as an example.

 ### Step 1: create the redirect setup block
 First, you will need a setup.xml page under the apps "default" directory.
 The file will be placed in: default/setup.xml.